endurantgames/RP_Tags/README.md

 [MyRolePlay](https://www.curseforge.com/wow/addons/my-role-play).
 This lets you choose which details are most important to you.

+## Current Status

+As I no longer play World of Warcraft, this addon is no longer being developed.

 ### What's a Unit Frame?
 What's a tag?

 Unit frames are the boxes on your screen that show information about specific units --